Ivy9743225P/ivy9743225p.github.io/_posts/2024-08-01-applied-data-science-project.md

 -> IJJ takes action to improve

-- >IJJ measures the impact of those actions
+-> IJJ measures the impact of those actions

 -> The cycle repeats